seanblankenship/appnet-bp/readme.md

-## instructions
+## Instructions

-TWITTER
+### Displaying Tweets
-use <div id="twitter"></div> to display the tweets wherever you would like them to style the tweets, use the ul and ul li elements to target the unordered list that is created quick note: retweets will not show up in this list. if you have $twitter_tweets set to 5 and the last five posts that have been made are all retweets, nothing will show up (if 3 of last 5 posts were retweets, only the 2 real posts will display...it will return nothing for the 3 retweets)
+use < <div id="twitter"></div> > to display the tweets wherever you would like them to style the tweets, use the ul and ul li elements to target the unordered list that is created quick note: retweets will not show up in this list. if you have $twitter_tweets set to 5 and the last five posts that have been made are all retweets, nothing will show up (if 3 of last 5 posts were retweets, only the 2 real posts will display...it will return nothing for the 3 retweets)

-CONTACT, 404B, OK
+### contact.php and ok.php
-paste the following code and change $pageName to "contact", "contactRE", "404b", or "ok" <?php include "include.pages.php"; ?>
+paste the following code and change $pageName to "contact", "contactRE", "404b", or "ok" < <?php include "include.pages.php"; ?> >

 	IMAGE ROLLOVERS
 		For the rollovers to work, the rollover image must be the same names as the original image+o.jpg.